bsc-pm/dlb/doc/user_guide/source/how_to_run_lewi.rst

 state where the worker threads are idle, then it may temporarily yield the process assigned CPUs to another process that would benefit from them.

-Depending on the Programming Model used and the runtime, in case of OpenMP, DLB may be used automatically, or sometimes with a few modifications in the source code.
+Depending on the programming model, DLB may be used automatically.
+Sometimes, a few modifications in the source code are necessary.
+In OpenMP-based codes, it also depends on the runtime implementation if DLB can be used automatically.

 .. _how_to_scripts: